dysnix/velas-proxy/README.md

 3) `npm start` to run project.
 It will be available on [http://localhost:9000](http://localhost:9000)

-After this you can call jsonrpc requests for eth_getBlock, eth_getLogs, eth_getTxReceipt.
+After this you can call jsonrpc requests for eth_getBlock*(eth_getBlockByHash, eth_getBlockByNumber, eth_getBlockTransactionCountByHash, eth_getBlockTransactionCountByNumber), eth_getLogs, eth_getTxReceipt.
 Also these methods available for websocket connections

 For deployment process use Docker section from README.md